VileshRanjanSringeri/dsa-practice/Arrays/README.md

 This folder contains my LeetCode solutions for Array-related problems.

 ## Solved Problems
-- `two-sum.java` → Brute Force Solution ✅
+- `TwoSum.java` → Brute Force Solution ✅

 Solutions are primarily written in **Java**, but some may be in **Python** if noted.